Charter for Employers

-- Access to MINDFUL EMPLOYER Plus providing telephone helplines for your staff and managers: to be launched April 2017
+- Access to MINDFUL EMPLOYER Plus providing telephone helplines for your staff and managers for just £1+VAT per person per year

-- Complimentary copies of the MINDFUL EMPLOYER Line Managers' Resource and Keeping Well at Work and 10% discount on further copies - Order Online or use the Order Form to buy now
+- Complimentary copies of the MINDFUL EMPLOYER Line Managers' Resource and Keeping Well at Work and 10% discount on further copies - Order Online to buy now

-- The opportunity to display your company logo on MINDFUL EMPLOYER Leaflets (subject to minimum order) - use the Order Form to buy now
+- The opportunity to display your company logo on MINDFUL EMPLOYER Leaflets (subject to minimum order) - contact us for a sample copy or to discuss prices

 - Free Posters to display (these can be viewed by clicking on the link - printable copies are only available to signatories)

 - Discount on mental health awareness sessions at your workplace run by MINDFUL EMPLOYER and Workways

 - Other offers and discounts made available by other signatories and organisations

 - A copy of Working Towards which will help you identify current good practice, areas for improvement and action to take - and support to take those actions if you would like it

 *If you are based outside of the UK we will change the wording to refer to appropriate legislation in your country.

 Signing the Charter makes a public, tangible statement of your organisation's commitment to your staff.
 You can read what employers tell us about the difference it makes and how they are taking steps towards the aspirations.
 Read also about the first 1,000 signatories and our evaluation of the initiative.